UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/doc/age-and-unemployment-rates-report.md

 Assumptions
 -----------

 In order to apply the ANOVA, we are assuming that the following conditions are satisified.
 First of all, all of our samples are independent of each other.
 Secondly, the variances between different age groups are assumed to be equal.
-Thirdly, to be able to use anova and pairwise t-tests we need to assume our data and residuals are normally distributed.
+Thirdly, to be able to use anova and pairwise t-tests, we assume our data and residuals are normally distributed.
 Lastly, we are assuming that male and female observations are equally important in our studies.

 Limitations
 -----------